Parish-Wide Mission focus

 My office (Missionary Discipleship) can be engaged to help do workshops and facilitate meetings and conversations that help you articulate what the vision is in your parish/cluster, and what is the mission.
 Then each branch of ministry should be examined to see if it serves the need of the larger community, both in purpose and in effectiveness.
 This work is offered for free to the diocese. email@example.com

 Parish Success Group combines assessment of needs, developing a deep mission focus, and implementation according to the teaching of the Church through coaching individual parishes and self-selected cohorts of parishes and more.
-PSG’s founder, Rich Curran, will be speaking and working with those gathered at Ministry Days this June 15-16, 2020.
-We are also seeking parishes interested in being part of a multiple parish cohort for mission development and implementation this 2020-2021. www.Parishsuccessgroup.com
+PSG’s founder, Rich Curran, spoke with those gathered at Ministry Days in June of 2020.
+We are continually seeking parishes interested in being part of a multiple parish cohort for mission development and implementation.

-M3 Ministries is run by Dcn.
-Keith Strohm, and does consulting with parishes regarding how to change parish culture (which involves developing and adhering to a mission mentality operating through discipleship). www.M3catholic.com
+M3 Ministries is run by Deacon Keith Strohm, and does consulting with parishes regarding how to change parish culture (which involves developing and adhering to a mission mentality operating through discipleship).

 Two of the most well known books on organizing and implementing parish mission are Fr.
 Michael White and Tom Corcoran’s Rebuilt, and Fr.
 James Mallon’s Divine Renovation.
 Both tell the story of how they worked moved a parish from a maintenance culture and structure to a mission fueled by discipleship culture.
 Each book spawned a ministry to help other parishes do the same, with very helpful discerning and implementing workbooks and ministry-focus books (on youth ministry, small group ministry, etc.) See www.rebuiltparish.com and www.divinerenovation.net .